WannabeDataAnalyst/HackeRanks_SQL_Problem-Solution/HackerRank Hard Problem Solution.md

--- Copy and paste into SQL in BigQuery
+-- Copy and paste into SQL in BigQuery.
+Excel files were created and uploaded to BigQuery to solve this problem.
+Those files are available under Excel Files.

 ```
 WITH sub_data AS